endri81/jeanmonnet/content/english/course/course-3.md

 ### About Course

-The intensive course “Introducing EU and best practices and policies on STEM”  will introduce for the first time at PUT, EU contribution on the development of scientific research, the EU opportunities, and projects also the guidelines and contribution of EU on STEM and gender equality in Higher Education.
+4. The intensive course “Introducing EU and best practices and policies on STEM” held each February was delivered by Prof. Meljana Bregu.
+It marked a fruitful collaboration between science and the humanities and introduced PUT students to the European Union’s contribution to the advancement of scientific research.